RobJY/mcmicro-nf-core/docs/usage.md

 ### Samplesheet with one row per sample

 This is similar to the above case except each row just contains a column for each `sample` name and a columnn containing a directory where all the files for a given sample are located.
 All per-cycle image files in the `image_directory` for a given sample will be run in a single run of ashlar.
-If illumination correction is requested using basicpy each cycle will be corrected separately.
+If illumination correction is requested using basicpy, each cycle will be corrected separately.

 ```csv title="samplesheet_sample.csv"
 sample,image_directory